showyourwork/showyourwork/docs/zenodo.rst

 from the cache (if it's needed).

 |showyourwork| builds on this functionality by also caching the file ``simulation.dat``
-on Zenodo, allowing the results to be restored on *any* computer running your workflow (as long as they have the correct ``ZENODO_TOKEN``; but more on this in a moment).
-This means that, provided you have run your workflow locally first, the runner on GitHub Actions will never have to execute ``simulation.py``, as it can just download the result from Zenodo.
+on Zenodo Sandbox, allowing the results to be restored on *any* computer running your workflow (as long as they have the correct ``SANDBOX_TOKEN``; but more on this in a moment).
+This means that, provided you have run your workflow locally first, the runner on GitHub Actions will never have to execute ``simulation.py``, as it can just download the result from Zenodo Sandbox.
 Recall that this procedure still guarantees that you'll get the *same result* as if you had run your entire simulation (provided your workflow is deterministic), since a cache is only restored if *none* of the upstream inputs to a rule have changed.

-The cached files (and the hashes of the rule inputs) are stored in a Zenodo deposit draft with concept ID specified in your ``showyourwork.yml`` config file.
-If you navigate to Zenodo in your browser and log in, you should see a draft with a title like ``Data for user/repo [main]``, where ``user/repo`` is your repository slug and ``main`` is the current branch.
+The cached files (and the hashes of the rule inputs) are stored in a Zenodo Sandbox deposit draft with concept ID specified in your ``zenodo.yml`` config file.
+If you navigate to Zenodo Sandbox in your browser and log in, you should see a draft with a title like ``Data for user/repo [main]``, where ``user/repo`` is your repository slug and ``main`` is the current branch.
 At any given time, you can only have